aragon/protocol/docs/8-testing-guide/readme.md

 ## 8.5.
 Creating a dispute

-As you may know, disputes can only be submitted to Aragon Court through smart contracts that implement a specific interface to support being ruled by the court itself.
+As you may know, disputes can only be submitted to Aragon Protocol through smart contracts that implement a specific interface to support being ruled by the protocol itself.
 This is specified by the [`IArbitrable`](../../packages/ethereum/contracts/arbitration/IArbitrable.sol) interface.

 Thus, the first thing we should do is to deploy an Arbitrable contract.
 You can do this from the CLI running the following command: